Tagged (web series)

 Tagged (stylized as T@gged) is an American teen psychological thriller web and streaming television series, starring Lia Marie Johnson, Lulu Antariksa, and Katelyn Nacon.
 The series is produced by AwesomenessTV.
 The first season premiered on July 19, 2016 on go90, with the second season premiering on go90 on May 9, 2017.
 The third season was released via streaming on Hulu on December 7, 2018.

 Plot

-T@gged follows three high school girls, Hailey (Lia Marie Johnson), Rowan (Lulu Antariksa), and Elisia (Katelyn Nacon), whose online profiles get tagged in violent videos.
+T@gged follows three high school girls, Hailey, Rowan, and Elisia, whose online profiles get tagged in violent videos.
 Their social media profiles clue someone in on a lot of things about them, including where they live.
 The only way to save their lives is to figure out who's doing this, before the killer gets to them first.
 The thriller series T@gged takes the issue of privacy to the extreme and shows what happens when your social media profile falls into the wrong hands.